pachterlab/GVFP_2021/README.md

 # Use demonstrations

+The expected outputs for all notebooks are contained in the compiled and pre-run notebooks contained in the directory.
+The Figure 3 and simulation notebooks typically have small differences, as they use stochastic procedures for MCMC sampling and simulation.

 ## Figure 2

 To reproduce the distributions and transcription rate time-series demonstrated in Figure 2, open `figure_2_notebook_colab.ipynb`, click "Open in Colab", and select "Runtime &rarr; Run all".
 This typically takes under 20 seconds and should exactly reproduce Figure 2.